 Backwashing your filter is essentially cleaning your pool filter sand.
 When you run the backwash cycle, you are flushing the contaminants that the sand has collected from your system.
 This 1-2 min cycle should remove most debris from your sand and allow it to continue working to clean your pool.

-Once a year, usually when you’re closing your pool for the season, it is recommended to use a filter cleaner to help remove additional contaminants.
+Once a year, usually when you’re closing your pool for the season, it is recommended to use a filter cleaner like this to help remove additional contaminants.

 How Do I Know if My Sand Needs to be Cleaned or Changed?